Patricio Chirinos del Ángel

-Patricio Chirinos del Ángel (born 28 January 1968) is a Mexican politician from the Institutional Revolutionary Party (PRI).
+Patricio Chirinos del Ángel (28 January 1968 – 31 December 2025) was a Mexican politician from the Institutional Revolutionary Party (PRI).

+He served as municipal president of Tempoal, Veracruz, in 2001–2004, and was elected to the Congress of Veracruz in 2007.

 In the 2009 mid-terms he was elected to the Chamber of Deputies to represent the first district of Veracruz during the 61st Congress.

+Chirinos died in his home city of Tempoal de Sánchez on 31 December 2025.

+Family

-He is the nephew of Patricio Chirinos Calero, who served as governor of Veracruz from 1992 to 1998.
+He was the nephew of Patricio Chirinos Calero, who served as governor of Veracruz from 1992 to 1998.